Cycle-to-cycle variations in cross-flow turbine performance and flow fields: Methods

 \section{Methods}

 We begin with a discussion of the theoretical blade-level hydrodynamics in Section \ref{theory}, then discuss the experimental acquisition of the simultaneous performance and PIV measurements in Sections \ref{flumedescript}-\ref{piv methods}, and conclude with a detailed description of the PCA analysis and flow-field clustering pipeline in Section \ref{clustering}.
+A contextual discussion of experimental uncertainty in flow fields and turbine performance is provided in Appendix~\ref{sec:Uncertainty}.
+The systematic uncertainty (accuracy of the central moment) indicated by this formal analysis exceeds the experimentally-observed variation.
+However, the aim of this work is to investigate the cycle-to-cycle variability around the central moment that would normally be treated as random uncertainty.